db0/Fragment-Forge/SP_RULES.md

 Check the cost breakdown to see what modifies a card's cost and why.
 Card which alter the cost will be mentioned in the breakdown.

 You can draw more cards by double-clicking on your deck to the left.
-Each card you draw, costs you one type (representing the effort of seeking new information on the net).
+Each card you draw, costs time (representing the effort of seeking new information on the net).
+The amount of time is dependent on your motivation and the amount of cards already in your hand.
+To draw cards up to your motivation, costs 1 time, Cards over your motivation cost 2 time (representing the overheads of onboarding too many projects).
+Your maximum hand-size is 10.

 You can have as many cards in your hand as your motivation.
 Once your hand is full, you cannot draw any more.